Does Auto Insurance Cover Drunk Driving Accidents

 Does Auto Insurance Cover Drunk Driving Accidents?

 Yes, auto insurance generally covers drunk driving accidents.
-In most cases, the liability insurance of the drunk driver (at-fault party) should cover all the damage.
+In most cases, the liability auto insurance of the drunk driver (at-fault party) should cover all the damage.
 However, some people mistakenly think that insurance companies don't cover accidents caused by drunk driving because they believe these accidents are intentional, which isn’t true.
-Even if someone drives under the influence of alcohol, he/she never ever intends to get into a car crash.
+Even if someone drives under the influence of alcohol, he/she never ever intend to get into a car crash.
 That’s why insurance providers must cover these accidents because they were unintentional.

 However, the coverage limit in such cases varies and depends on several factors.
 If you’re at fault in a DUI accident, your insurance may cover property damage, medical bills, and personal injury protection.
 However, this doesn’t mean you won’t face serious consequences.
 Insurance companies increase premiums or even cancel policies after a DUI.